ChristilawD/AWS_CloudFormation/README.md

 * This template will create an ElasticSearch Domain with Public Access
 * This tempalte also restricts access via IP Addresses
+* You can use the Cognito Template to further secure your ElasticSearch Domain (see Cognito Wiki Page)